quantumgizmos/quantum-journal-typst-template/main.typ

 = Citations

 Typst supports the `.bib` citation format.
 For example, here is a citation for the Numpy paper #cite(<Harris_2020>).
-ArXiv preprints can also be cite #cite(<gottesman2009introductionquantumerrorcorrection>).
+ArXiv preprints can also be cited #cite(<gottesman2009introductionquantumerrorcorrection>).
 Currently, this template uses the IEEE citation style file.

 = Figures